zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

 "\193\&8\252`k\186=\236\a\254n\165\139\158Q\RS"
 ```

-As we see, when hacker is using a different key than the key used to encrypt the message, the returned message is completely different than the original message.
+As we see, when a hacker is using a different key than the key used to encrypt the message, the returned message is completely different than the original message.

 ## Summary
-In this blog post, I introduced one of the Symmetric key encryption algorithem - the AES256.
+In this blog post, I introduced one of the Symmetric key encryption algorithm - the AES256.

-We chose the Haskell library - cryptonite and implemented a few functions to create secret key, encrypt and decrypt messages.
+We chose the Haskell library - cryptonite and implemented a few functions to create a secret key, encrypt and decrypt messages.

-The block cipher mode we used is ECB mode, the simpliest mode.
+The block cipher mode we used is ECB mode, the simplest mode.

-Along the way we also introduced some basic Haskell syntax, and language features.
+Along the way, we also introduced some basic Haskell syntax and language features.
 And how to use GHCi as a REPL to quickly test and experiment the functions that we implemented.

 All the source code can be found here.

-The next blog post, I will be talk about a different block cipher mode for AES algorithem, called CTR mode.
-This mode is a more practical and secure mode that can be used in real world cases.
+The next blog post, I will be talking about a different block cipher mode for AES algorithm, called CTR mode.
+This mode is a more practical and secure mode that can be used in real-world cases.